 Black House | The Pros & Cons Of Black Siding

-There’s an assumption out there that black houses are gloomy and depressing.
-Some people even say that black siding can make a small and claustrophobic.
+There’s an assumption out there that a black house is gloomy and depressing.
+Some people even say that black siding can make a home feel small and claustrophobic.
 But nothing could be further from the truth.
 When black siding is executed properly it has a dramatic effect that’s exciting and full of life.
 Because black homes have such a stark look they have a much bigger presence than the standard home with neutral siding.
 Black is a color not often seen on a home’s exterior but when done right it’s a thing of real beauty.

 Dark colors add drama and depth, and black siding sends a message that you’re not afraid to be noticed.
 But it’s a high risk color and very, very bold.
 Definitely not something we recommend to our average client and it wouldn’t be done to maximize resale values.
 But if your daring enough to try it then the end product has the potential to be something very special.